garyhlai/cortex-wiki/home.md

 ## Developing on Cortex

+### Why should I develop on Cortex?

+Cortex is the only blockchain that can realistically execute AI programs.
+As a DApp developer, if you want to incorporate any sort of AI algorithms into your DApps without resorting to off-chain AI solutions, Cortex is currently the only place you can do so.
+As an AI developer, you can upload AI models onto the storage of Cortex, and whenever your model is called, you will be rewarded some CTXCs that come from part of the transaction fee.

 ### Where can I get started developing on Cortex?
 ### What is the process to upload AI models to Cortex?
+### What are some of the models that are currently on Cortex.

 ## Mining